 If you’re looking for a tropical vacation then you may be trying to choose between St Lucia and Hawaii.

-This ultimate guide will highlight the key differences between them including things like activities, cost, location and beaches to help you decide which to visit.
+This ultimate guide will highlight the key differences between them including things like activities, cost, location and beaches based on first hand experience.

 St Lucia vs Hawaii – Summary